 My research interests broadly focus on the intersection between the Internet and Higher Education.
-In recent years, this has included research on academic social networking sites, MOOCs, and semantic technologies for education.
+In recent years, this has included research on academic social networking sites, MOOCs, and semantic web technologies for education.
 I am trained in both quantitative and qualitative research methods (through my degrees in both Natural and Social Sciences), particularly mixed-methods social network analysis.

 - 2017 SRHE Newer Researchers Award.
 This project will allow me to extend my PhD research and build upon models of academic identity through social media.
 I am currently hosted at the Institute of Educational Technology at the Open University as a Visiting Fellow to carry out the project.

 - PhD student in the Institute of Educational Technology at the Open University, UK, supervised by Professor Martin Weller, Dr. Doug Clow, and Dr. Canan Blake.
 Thesis title: ‘Understanding the structure and role of academics’ ego-networks on social networking sites’.
 (October 2012 to August 2016).

 - Co-investigator (with Professor Martin Weller) on the ‘Characteristics and completion rates of distributed and centralised MOOCs’ project, part of the Gates Foundation-funded MOOC Research Initiative.
 (October 2013 to April 2014).

 - Masters student at the Faculty of Education, University of Cambridge, supervised by Professor Christine Howe.
-My dissertation research project examined the benefits and problems associated with doctoral students undertaking undergraduate teaching at the university (October 2011 to September 2012).
+My dissertation research project examined the benefits and problems associated with postgraduate students undertaking undergraduate teaching at the university (October 2011 to September 2012).